 - Frequent Mood Swings

-When detoxing from heroin it is highly recommended to seek medical assistance and supervision.
-There are detox centers all over the country and many large cities will have government-funded facilities.
-There are many benefits to being in a detox program as opposed to doing this by alone.
+When detoxing from heroin, it is recommended to seek medical assistance and supervision.
+There are detox facilities all over the country.
+Many large cities will also have government-funded facilities.
+There are many benefits to being in a detox program as opposed to doing this alone.

 Medication-assisted treatment (MAT) is another benefit of going to a heroin detox center.
-MAT uses medications that reduce the worst of the withdrawal symptoms, and can help someone make it through withdrawal safely and with a minimum amount of discomfort.
+MAT uses medications that reduce the worst of the withdrawal symptoms.
+These medications can help someone make it through withdrawal safely and with a minimum amount of discomfort.

 Medications for Heroin Withdrawal

-- Lofexidine (Lucemyra): This is the first non-opioid medication that has been FDA-approved to treat opioid withdrawal.
-Similar to clonidine, it is also an α-agonist that was originally used to treat high blood pressure and anxiety It can lessen the symptoms of opioid withdrawal and shorten the duration of withdrawal.
-3
+- Lofexidine (Lucemyra).
+This is the first non-opioid medication that has been FDA-approved to treat opioid withdrawal.
+Similar to clonidine, it is also an α-agonist that was used to treat high blood pressure and anxiety.
+It can lessen the symptoms of opioid withdrawal and shorten the duration of withdrawal.

-- Buprenorphine (Subutex): Itself an opioid, it acts as a partial μ-opioid receptor stimulator.
+- Buprenorphine (Subutex).
+Itself an opioid, it acts as a partial μ-opioid receptor stimulator.
 Buprenorphine has a long binding duration and can keep the worst withdrawal symptoms at bay for 24 to 36 hours from a single dose.
-It possesses a higher binding affinity for μ-opioid receptors than other opioids (including heroin), although it interacts with the opioid receptors without producing the same euphoric effects.
-Buprenorphine is also subject to the “ceiling effect” meaning that at a certain dosage, the effects plateau and do not increase anymore and this can help prevent abuse of this medication.
+It possesses a higher binding affinity for μ-opioid receptors than other opioids (including heroin).
+It interacts with the opioid receptors without producing the same euphoric effects.
+Buprenorphine is also subject to the “ceiling effect,” meaning that at a certain dosage, the effects plateau and do not increase anymore.
+This can help prevent abuse of this medication.

-- Naloxone (Narcan): Naloxone is an opioid antagonist with a very high affinity for μ-opioid receptors.
-At these receptors, it acts as an inverse agonist which means that it will essentially pull out any other opioids currently in the receptor and take their place.
-This feature enables it to reverse a heroin overdose, but this also means that if someone takes naloxone while they are high on heroin, they will go into precipitated withdrawal.
+- Naloxone (Narcan).
+Naloxone is an opioid antagonist with a very high affinity for μ-opioid receptors.
+At these receptors, it acts as an inverse agonist which means that it will pull out any other opioids currently in the receptor and take their place.
+This feature enables it to reverse a heroin overdose.
+This also means that if someone takes naloxone while they are high, they will go into precipitated withdrawal.

-- Buprenorphine/Naloxone (Suboxone): Similar to Subutex but with the addition of naloxone.
+- Buprenorphine/Naloxone (Suboxone).
+Similar to Subutex but with the addition of naloxone.
 If naloxone is already in someone’s body prior to heroin use, then heroin will not be able to get them high.
-The reason for this formulation is that naloxone is not well absorbed through ingestion but if someone were to inject suboxone to try and get high from buprenorphine, the naloxone would bind to the opioid receptors and prevent any euphoria.
+The reason for this formulation is that naloxone is not well absorbed through ingestion.
+If someone were to inject suboxone to try and get high from buprenorphine, the naloxone would bind to the opioid receptors and prevent any euphoria.

-- Naltrexone (Vivitrol): An opioid antagonist, it will block the effects of opioid drugs.
-It is chemically similar to naloxone and it also It acts as a competitive opioid receptor antagonist, with a very high binding affinity for the μ-opioid receptor.
-It is commonly used to treat opioid addiction and is also helpful in the treatment of alcohol addiction.
+- Naltrexone (Vivitrol).
+An opioid antagonist, it will block the effects of opioid drugs.
+It is chemically similar to naloxone.
+It acts as a competitive opioid receptor antagonist with a very high binding affinity for the μ-opioid receptor.
+It is used to treat opioid addiction and is also helpful in the treatment of alcohol addiction.

-- Propranolol (Inderal): Originally used as a blood pressure medication, this ꞵ-blocker can lessen nervous system hyperactivity such as high blood pressure and elevated heart rate.
+- Propranolol (Inderal).
+Originally used as a blood pressure medication, it can lessen nervous system hyperactivity such as high blood pressure and elevated heart rate.
 It is most often used for its secondary anti-anxiety effects.

-- Clonidine (Catapres): Also originally a blood pressure medication, it is an α-agonist and can also lessen nervous system hyperactivity such as high blood pressure.
-It is also used primarily for its anti-anxiety effects.
+- Clonidine (Catapres).
+Also a blood pressure medication, it is an α-agonist that lessens nervous system hyperactivity such as high blood pressure.
+It is also used for its anti-anxiety effects.

-- Methadone (Methadose): Itself a fully-synthetic opioid, methadone is used to moderate withdrawal symptoms.
+- Methadone (Methadose).
+A fully-synthetic opioid, methadone is used to moderate withdrawal symptoms.
 It is a full μ-opioid receptor agonist as well as having other neurotransmitter interactions.
 It has a long half-life, duration of action, and usually poses less risk of neurotoxicity compared to other opioid drugs.